MhmCats/Avoid/README.md

 $ python3 main.py
 ```

-Or if you are really lazy you could clone it and then run either `run.bat` or `run.sh`

 Feel free to make your own levels but due to the weird implementation that I decided to use they might not turn out as planned...

 ## Bugs